4flixt/2023_Stochastic_MSM/README.md

 Dear reader,

 welcome to this repository.
 You'll find here the code that was created to produce the results for our work "Stochastic MPC with multi-step predictors and covariance estimation via Bayesian linear regression".
 Please don't hesitate to write us a message, if you have any questions.
-If you questions is of concern to other users, we suggest you use the [discussions tab](https://github.com/4flixt/2023_Stochastic_MSM/discussions).
+If your questions is of concern to other users, we suggest you use the [discussions tab](https://github.com/4flixt/2023_Stochastic_MSM/discussions).
 To better understand the structure of this repository and our code please read the overview below.

 ## Structure